chaosparrot/marithime_talon/README.md

     - Selection: Cluck cycle through multiple words
     - Selection into correction: Select where, correction where
     - Selection into insert: Select where, insert where
+    - Correction where - If same value, cycle through options?
     - Correction cycle through single words: Correct where - Cluck through elements
     - Correction with multiple targets: Correction where - Cluck through options - Skip correction, cluck through second option from the start
     - Correction multiple words: Correction to where - Cluck through elements